 - Medicare doesn’t cover long-term or custodial care.
 Benefits apply only for short-term, medically necessary services.

 - Though Medicaid is available for lower income seniors, most middle-class seniors aren’t eligible until they’ve depleted their assets.
+But note that Medicaid is administered by each state and the requirements for eligibility vary greatly from state to state.
+An elder care attorney specializing in Medicaid can help you plan for and submit a Medicaid application.

 - The Veterans Administration provides a range of services for veterans and their spouses, but the approval process can take months.